Rick Dillingham: Collections

 Dillingham's work can be found in the permanent collections of the Smithsonian American Art Museum, The Metropolitan Museum of Art, Los Angeles County Museum of Art, the Victoria and Albert Museum, London, the Mint Museum of Craft and Design, and the Albuquerque Museum.
 His work is also found in the collections of the Brooklyn Museum, the Cleveland Museum of Art, the Everson Museum of Art, the Utah Museum of Fine Arts, among others.
 Twenty of Dillingham's works are in the permanent collection of the New Mexico Museum of Art.

 Death

 Dillingham contracted the AIDS virus yet continued "living well with the disease", even riding cross-country to attend a Harley-Davidson convention with his oxygen tank strapped to the back of his motorcycle.
 Towards the end of his life he worked on his "Black Bowl, AIDS Series" of blackware vessels.
 In 1994, Dillingham died at home at age 41 in Santa Fe of complications from AIDS.
+Dillingham appears on the AIDS Memorial Quilt, his panel having a style reminiscent of many of his works.